-Several faculty members and students in the Political Science department have recently received awards.
+Several faculty members and students in the Political Science department have recently received awards and published creative works and publications.
 We congratulate all of the following on their accomplishments.

 Dr. Eric Groenendyk has been elected to serve on the Governing Council of the International Society of Political Psychology (ISPP).
 As part of serving on the Governing Council, he will serve on one of ISPP's Operating Committees; write and review reports and recommendations from other committees, helping to drive the future direction of ISPP; review ISPP's finances and vote to approve ISPP's annual budget; and attend 2 Governing Council meetings per year.
 His election represents a significant recognition of his international standing in the discipline.
 Visit Dr. Groenendyk's faculty page to view his bio.